Sreekomal/Netflix-Watch-Tracker/README.md

-Here's the updated **GitHub README** content to reflect the `.exe` version of your app, while keeping the original structure and tone professional, warm, and enthusiastic:

----

 # 🎮 Netflix Watch Tracker

 A visually appealing and interactive **desktop app** to log, track, and analyze your Netflix viewing activity.
 Built using Python, Tkinter, Pandas, NumPy, and Matplotlib.